aristanetworks/avd-workshops/workshops/avd.md

 | SITE1_NETWORK_SERVICES.yml | VLANs                                         |
 | SITE1_NETWORK_PORTS.yml    | Port Profiles and Connected Endpoint settings |

+???+ Note

+    Global Variables (AAA, SNMP, Local Users, etc...) that apply to both `Site 1` and `Site 2` are defined in another file called `global_vars/global_dc_vars.yml`.
+These variables are imported dynamically at playbook run time.
+This will be discussed in `The Playbooks` section below.

 === "SITE1_FABRIC"
     At the Fabric level (SITE1_FABRIC), the following variables are defined in **group_vars/SITE1_FABRIC.yml**.
 The fabric name, design type (l2ls), l3spine and leaf node type defaults, interface links, and core interface P2P links are defined at this level.
 Other variables you must supply include: